sgangaprasath/interface/blog/7-GeoCG.md

 <div class="justify-center items-center">
     <img src="/images/RENb.jpg" alt="" width="1000">
-    <em>The wireframe in the left half of this frame from Inside Out is a
+    <em>The wireframe on the left is an inside out view of the mesh that define the scene.
+On the right is the
-visualization of the data that define the scene.
-The right side is the final rendered image.
-Image Credits: <a href="https://sciencebehindpixar.org/pipeline/rendering">Science behind Pixar</a></em>
+final rendered image using ray-tracing techniques.
+Image Credits: <a href="https://sciencebehindpixar.org/pipeline/rendering">Science behind
+Pixar</a></em>
 </div>